core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * Clarifications on Web Linking parameters.

+* Added security considerations.

-* Revised IANA considerations to focus on the option number 21.
+* Revised IANA considerations to focus on the CoAP option number 21.

 * Guidelines on using Block-wise moved to an appendix.